 Cylindrical tanks are subjected to radial pressure from the stored water, and/or from the retained earth when they are buried under the ground.
-Just like rectangular water tanks, the analysis of cylindrical tanks is easily done with the use of coefficients picked from already made tables (see Table 1.0).
+Just like rectangular water tanks, the analysis of cylindrical water tanks can be easily done with the use of coefficients picked from tables (see Table 1).
 The values of the coefficients are usually based on the support condition of the wall relative to the base.

 The internal stresses normally analysed for in circular tanks are;